15 Functional Testing Types Explained With Examples

-In software testing, functional testing is a practice that delivers huge benefits to the development process.
+In software testing, we mostly focus on two types – functional and non-functional testing.
+Out of that, we will focus on functional testing.
+It is a practice that delivers huge benefits to the development process.
 When done properly, it increases communication between analysts, developers, and testers.
 The progress of the entire project is objectively visible at any point in time to management by examining the passing (and failing) functional tests.
 Eventually, the speed of development increases because well-communicated requirements result in less re-work.
 The tests also drive a more modular architecture with subsystems that have clear responsibilities.

-This blog specifies the scope of different functional testing types, its importance and when to perform.
+This blog specifies the scope of different types of functional testing, their importance, and when to perform them.
 For example, smoke testing is performed on each build delivered to QA because it verifies the functionality at a high level while regression testing is performed when bugs are fixed in subsequent releases.

 Unit testing ensures that each part of the code developed in a component delivers the desired output.
-In unit testing, developers only look at the interface and the specification for a component.
+In unit testing, a part of agile testing, developers only look at the interface and the specification for a component.
 It provides documentation of code development as each unit of the code is thoroughly tested standalone before progressing to another unit.

 Unit tests support functional tests by exercising the code that is most likely to break.
 If you use functional tests without unit tests, you may experience several smells: